PvPClt/project/album_en.md

 **JEW**:

-— In that case, I need ironclad security guarantees—in case the Bully tries to take more of my land.
+— In that case, I need ironclad security guarantees — in case the Bully tries to take more of my land.
 Who will protect me?
 And how?

 **RED CAP:**